Employment is a central focus of our business, with over 160 lawyers in our team supporting our clients in managing their people.

-Consistently top-ranked amongst our peers for over a decade, we advise UK and multinational clients of all sizes, and many of our partners are independently rated as leaders in the field.
+Consistently top-ranked amongst our peers for two decades, we advise UK and multinational clients of all sizes, and many of our partners are independently rated as leaders in the field.
 Not only do we have one of the UK’s largest employment law practices, we have truly global reach as members of Ius Laboris, the world’s leading employment law alliance, and with our Asia Pacific base in Hong Kong and our Dublin and Belfast offices.

 Underpinning the success of any business is its people.
 Meeting the competitive challenges of today’s rapidly changing world can require a radical re-think of the employer/employee relationship, and co-ordinating globally mobile talent can present significant challenges.
 Nurturing diversity, incentivising key staff and protecting against team defections are all essential to business success.

-With so many issues to contend with, our award-winning specialist employment team covers the full range of work – from day-to-day HR support through to advising on the most complex or contentious of disputes.
+With so many issues to contend with, our award-winning specialist employment team covers the full range of work – from day-to-day HR support through to advising on the most complex or contentious of disputes - with a track record of leading precedent setting cases on issues of the day.
 Going far beyond just legal advice, we also support clients with a range of innovative, value-adding services including consultancy, training and flexible legal resourcing.

-- Chambers and Legal 500 have rated us as a Tier 1 practice for over a decade and this year name 21 of our partners as “leaders in their field”.
-Legal 500 named us “HR Law Firm of the Year” in their 2020 awards.
+- Chambers and Legal 500 have rated us as a Tier 1 practice for over a decade and this year name 28 of our partners as “leaders in their field”.

 - “Lewis Silkin operate at the highest level of employment law expertise and undertake many cutting-edge cases.
 There are few solicitors’ firms which attain such high analytical standards and show such in-depth legal knowledge.”
 (Legal 500 2021)